sna-ses/web2/content/home/welcome.md

 <br>

-This research project proposes to analyze the generation of the scientific knowledge of/for socio-ecological sustainability (CSSE) in Latin America in the last 30 years, considering the structuring of the research network (among scientific actors, but also with non-scientific actors).
+This research project proposes to analyze the generation of the scientific knowledge of/for socio-ecological sustainability in Latin America in the last 30 years, considering the structuring of the research network (among scientific actors, but also with non-scientific actors).